tinode/webapp/README.md

 The app is fully internationalized using [React-Intl](https://github.com/formatjs/react-intl).
 The UI language is selected automatically from the language specified by the browser.
 A specific language can be forced by adding `#?hl=XX` parameter to the URL when starting the app, e.g. https://web.tinode.co/#?hl=ru.

-As of the time of this writing the following translations exist:
+The app is currently available in the following languages:
  * English
  * Chinese (simplified)
+ * Chinese (traditional)
  * German
  * Korean
  * Romanian
  * Russian
  * Spanish

 More translations are welcome.
-The source file with the original English strings and context explanations is located at [/src/i18n/ex/base-en.json](/src/i18n/ex/base-en.json).
-Only `defaultMessage` needs to be translated.
-Send a pull request with a json file with translated strings.
-Take a look at [Spanish](/src/i18n/es.json), [Russian](/src/i18n/ru.json), or [Simplified Chinese](/src/i18n/zh.json) translations for guidance.
+See [instructions](https://github.com/tinode/chat/blob/devel/docs/translations.md#webapp).

 ## Not done yet